top of page

 I can provide you with no-nonsense and easy to understand guidance.
 This might just be to confirm that what you have agreed with your ex-spouse or partner is appropriate.

-But if you do not have any official paperwork if you agree about how to divide your money and property your agreement will not be legally binding, which means a court cannot enforce it.
+Even after mediation if you do not have any separation agreement or financial court order bout your money and property then agreement will not be legally binding, which means a court cannot enforce it.
+And either party could make a claim against the other and any time in the future unless they have remarried.

-If you want to make your agreement legally binding, I can help with the paperwork.
+If you want to make your agreement legally binding, I can help with the paperwork usually by making an application for a financial consent order at The Family Court.